Skip to main content

 Call for Nominations

 The Mary Ann Lamanna Award for Excellence in Women’s and Gender Studies recognizes extraordinary service to the UNO Women’s and Gender Studies program.
 This noteworthy work may involve teaching, research/creative activity, service, or a combination of the three.
 Nominees may be UNO students, faculty, staff, alumni, or others who have provided exemplary service.
-The nomination form can be found here.
+Have someone in mind?
+Submit them via the nomination form*.

 The person(s) selected will receive the award at the annual Women’s and Gender Studies gathering to be held in May.